jcatterton/ygo-card-processor/README.md

 Each card typically takes less than a second to process, but this means large card collections may take several minutes.

-After running, a new spreadhseet called "output.xlsx" will be in the project's root directory containing price information on all provided cards.
+After running, a new spreadsheet called "output.xlsx" will be in the project's root directory containing price information on all provided cards.
+Prices are separated into three columns, minimum, maximum, and average.
+Totals for the three columns are at the bottom.